erikgrinaker/toydb/docs/architecture/raft.md

 ## Client Requests and Forwarding

-Once a leader has been elected, we need to submit write and read requests to it.
-This is done by stepping a request message into the node using the local node ID, marked with a unique request ID (toyDB uses random UUIDv4), and waiting for an outbound response message with the same ID:
+Once a leader has been elected, we can submit read and write requests to it.
+This is done by stepping a `Message::ClientRequest` into the node using the local node ID, with a unique request ID (toyDB uses UUIDv4), and waiting for an outbound response message with the same ID:

 https://github.com/erikgrinaker/toydb/blob/d96c6dd5ae7c0af55ee609760dcd958c289a44f2/src/raft/message.rs#L134-L151